25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 How to get to Camber Sands

-Camber Sands is a great sandy beach near London which just takes about 1h30m to get to from Central London.
+Home to some of the only sand dunes near London, Camber Sands is a perfect day trip which just takes about 1h30m to get to from Central London.

-Known for having some of the most luxurious homes in the country, Sandbanks is known for having one of the best beaches in England.
+Known for having some of the most expensive homes in England, Sandbanks is also one of the best beaches in England.

 Where to stay in Sandbanks